Gravy Train Dog Food earns the Advisor’s lowest rating of 1 star.

 Estimated Dry Matter Nutrient Content

-Ingredients: Corn, soybean meal, beef and bone meal, animal fat, animal digest, salt, cellulose gum, caramel color, potassium chloride, bone phosphate, choline chloride, minerals (ferrous sulfate, zinc oxide, manganous oxide, copper sulfate, calcium iodate, sodium selenite), pantothenate, riboflavin supplement, pyridoxine hydrochloride, thiamin mononitrate, vitamin A supplement, folic acid, biotin, vitamin B12 supplement, vitamin D3 supplement), dried beef stock, red 40, yellow 5, yellow 6, blue 2, BHA (preservative), tocopherols (preservative), citric acid (preservative)
+Ingredients: Corn, soybean meal, meat and bone meal, wheat middlings, animal fat (preserved with mixed tocopherols), animal digest, salt, calcium carbonate, cellulose gum, wheat flour, caramel color, minerals (ferrous sulfate, zinc oxide, manganous oxide, copper sulfate, calcium iodate, sodium selenite), choline chloride, vitamins (vitamin E supplement, vitamin A supplement, niacin supplement, d-calcium pantothenate, riboflavin supplement, pyridoxine hydrochloride, thiamine mononitrate, vitamin D3 supplement, folic acid, biotin, vitamin B12 supplement), natural and artificial beef flavor, red 40, BHA (preservative), yellow 5, yellow 6, blue 2, rosemary extract

 Fiber (estimated dry matter content) = 4.4%